21 Best Nonprofit Leadership Retreat Facilitators (2026)

 TCC Group provides strategy consulting for nonprofits and foundations, frequently incorporating facilitated planning retreats into their engagements.
 Their approach combines research, evaluation, and strategic planning to help organisations build capacity and measure impact.
 They are known for their analytical rigour and evidence-based facilitation.

-Best For.
-Nonprofits and foundations seeking evaluation-informed strategy retreats and capacity building.
+Best for: nonprofits and foundations seeking evaluation-informed strategy retreats and capacity building.

 17. Third Plateau